elsevierlabs-os/structurizr-dsl-abacus-extension/README.md

 * Syntax highlighting support for [Structurizr DSL](https://github.com/structurizr/dsl)
 * Allow content in Avolution Abacus to be used to create Structurizr files
 * Auto complete relevant data sections when writing up Structurizr C4 Model DSL files.
+* Integration with Structurizr Lite to generate image files from DSL files.

 ## Features